State of Canada's Defence Industry 2026

 Defence Industry Canadian Suppliers to Defence Industry Consumer Spending by Associated Employees Total

-• Between 2020 and 2022, the Canadian defence industry’s contribution to the Canadian economy increased by close to $450 million in GDP and 3,600 jobs
+• Between 2022Footnote 10 and 2024, the Canadian defence industry’s contribution to the Canadian economy increased by close to $500 million in GDP and 3,500 jobs

 Footnote

-Excludes the economic impact of business activities undertaken through the Industrial and Technological Benefits (ITB) Policy that were not involved in Canadian defence industry production.
-See Annex 1 for detailed methodology principles and Annex 3>/a> for a comparative analysis of Canadian defence industry economic impacts between 2020 and 2022.
+Excludes the economic impact of business activities undertaken through the Industrial and Technological Benefits (ITB) Policy that were not involved in defence industry production.
+Economic impact estimates are not comparable to older estimates reported in previous publications as past foundational data are regularly revised and updated.
+See Annex 1 for detailed methodology principles.

 Key Industrial Indicators By Firm Size